 Summary Report 2018

 - There were 523 HIV diagnoses in Ireland in 2018.

 - This is a rate of 11 per 100,000 population.

 - Reporting on gender identity was included in HIV reporting from the middle of 2018.
 Five diagnoses were recorded among trans people.
 All five identified as trans female.

 - 79% of HIV diagnoses were among those aged 25-39 years.

 - 7% of HIV diagnoses was reported among young people aged 15 to 24 years.

-- 9% of new HIV diagnosis was reported among those aged 50 years and older.
+- 14% of HIV diagnoses were among those aged 50 years and older.

 - The median age of adult cases at HIV diagnosis was 35 years.

 Information on the probable route of transmission was available for 91% of diagnoses in 2018.